yangjiao2/AskWalle-chatGPT/README.md

 Note: because of the way `langchain` loads the `SentenceTransformers` embeddings, the first time you run the script it will require internet connection to download the embeddings model itself.

 ## Test dataset
-This repo comes with the "#" and "A" sections in the [Walmart Organization acronyms document](https://confluence.walmart.com/display/PMO/GeC+Acronyms+and+Glossary#GeCAcronymsandGlossary-%23) for testing.
-To get started using the included dataset, just run;
+This repo comes with docs which could be a good starting point for retriving Kubernetes related infomation.

 ```shell
 python ingest.py
 ```